 Read these 4-steps to help determine your ideal material handling system

 Whether your operation requires only one type of pallet racking or a complex pick module, this guide will help you sort through the options.
+Read below to learn the differences and ideal uses of pallet racking types, conveyor systems, and warehouse layout options.

 To maximize product flow, the type, density and selectivity should align with inventory control and picking practices.
 In order to maximize the benefits of your warehouse, you must understand the characteristics of all the products that are to be stored.